 - Testimonials from patients who reside in that area

-- Special services you offer that give you a competitive advantage over other removalists in the area. i.e. Your hours of medical practice may be more flexible
+- Special services you offer that give you a competitive advantage over other podiatrists in the area. i.e. Your hours of practice may be more flexible

 - Anything else that offers the patient a point of difference compared to the competition